iExecBlockchainComputing/iexec-doc/dockerapp.rst

    docker run -v ${IN_OUT}:/iexec ${DOCKERIMAGE} ${CMDLINE}

-* `IN_OUT` - directory where `dirinuri` files are accessible and where you can move result to have them in the  final zip result
+* `IN_OUT` - directory used to exchange files with the container.
+The files you put in `dirinuri` will be accessible in the container in the iexec folder.
+The result of the application (as well as the consensus.iexec file) should be in the iexec folder of the container.
 * `DOCKERIMAGE` - docker image to run
-* `CMDLINE` - command to execute
+* `CMDLINE` - command to execute for the application

 Push your image to Dockerhub
 ----------------------------
-You must push your image to a public repository at Docker Hub.
+You must push your image to a public repository at DockerHub.
 Before execution iExec worker will pull image from public repository.

 Deploy your dapp